Abhishek-Vidhate/CodeEditor-configs/readme.md

-# My current Neovim and Ghostty terminal configurations
+# My current Neovim and Ghostty terminal configurations for Solana Program development ( anchor, rust )

 basically used tokyo night preset from starship prompt , and Lazyvim for Neovim config management.